JustFiesta/spring-petclinic-infrastructure/README.md

     ```

     `setup.yml` combines playbooks:
-    * install-dependencies.yml - installs docker on webservers and java on build agent.
+    * `install-dependencies.yml` - installs docker on all hosts and java on build agent.
     * `configure-petclinic-service.yml` - configures and enables build agent service for connecting to Jenkins controller.

     Note: Before using ansible copy ID to hosts with `ssh-copy-id`.
+4. Inside workstation: Export correct RDS endpoint with `su` and `echo RDS_DB=rds-name.somestring.eu-west-1.rds.amazonaws.com >> /etc/environment` (to get this endpoint use AWS CLI or AWS Console)

-4. Deploy app infrastructure from Manual job inside Jenkins Controller - check *spring-petclinic application* README.
+5. Deploy app infrastructure from Manual job inside Jenkins Controller - check *spring-petclinic application* README.

-### Redeploy application
+### Deploy application

 Application is redeploied via manual Job, which uses Ansible from Workstation to redeploy docker containers - check *spring-petclinic* application README, section Deployment.